mstream/purescript-json-schema/docs/src/validating-json-value-against-json-schema.md

 ### validating a multiple of x against schema accepting only numbers which are multiples of x

-a JSON number value is a multiple of the factor desired by the schema
+Because a JSON number value is a multiple of the factor desired by the schema, such a value is valid.

 _Input:_